edgi-govdata-archiving/web-monitoring-ops/README.md

 ## Deploying configuration changes.

 If you update the secrets used in a deployment, but haven't changed the deployment itself, kubernetes will not apply the new secrets when you redeploy.
-Rather than delete and recreating the deployment, you can change the value of the ``INCREMENTAL_UPDATE`` within the affected deployement and then run ``kubectl replace -f templates/${NAMESPACE}/example-deployment.yaml``.
+Rather than delete and recreating the deployment, you can change the value of the ``INCREMENTAL_UPDATE`` within the affected deployment and then run ``kubectl replace -f templates/${NAMESPACE}/example-deployment.yaml``.
 Since the deployment is now different, kubernetes will perform the rolling update as desired, with your new secret values.

 ## Troubleshooting